 News Across Asia Volume 7 No. 3 (January 2019)

 Happy New Year from your family at ISPOR!
 We wish you and your family a very healthy, prosperous and blessed 2019.
 We are very pleased to present News Across Asia Pacific January 2019 issue.
 This issue provides a health policy article on “Capacity-building and Policy Transformation in Health Technology Assessment and Pharmacoeconomics in China,” as well as health systems updates from around the region.
 We also give you regional news and ISPOR member news.
-We hope you enjoy this issue and warmly invite you to learn more about how ISPOR and ISPOR Asia Consortium are working to improve health care decision making in Asia Pacific and globally.
+We hope you enjoy this issue and warmly invite you to join ISPOR and learn more about how the Society and ISPOR Asia Consortium are working to improve health care decision making in Asia Pacific and globally.

 News Across Asia Co-Editors Alex Fu, Sang Soo Lee, and Fang Zhang